JosePeeterson/Q-Learning/README.md

 This is part of a graded assessment in the module EE5904, Neural Networks during Masters in NUS.
+For more details please see 'A0195021N.pdf'

 # Q-Learning for World Grid Navigation